xcart/xcart-docs/_pages/kb_en/orders/not_finished_orders.md

 * _Not finished order will be created_  - in this drop-down the admin can choose the conditions that if met will result in a not finished order creation.
 * _Clear cart if administrator changes order_ - YES/NO

+{% note info %}
+If this option is set to 'YES' a buyer's cart of a not finished order will be cleared as soon as the cart admin changes the order details, e.g. a payment status of a not finished order from "Status is not defined" to "Awaiting payment".
+By default the cart content is cleared only when an order is paid.
+{% endnote %}

-* _Limit lifetime of not finished order_ - If enabled, the cart admin will be able to define the the time to use the order for future attempts in days.
+* _Limit lifetime of not finished order_ - If enabled, the cart admin will be able to define the the time to use the cart at its current state for future attempts in days.

-Once enabled and set up, the cart admin will see not finished orders in the Orders section of the admin back-end.
+Once enabled and set up, the cart admin will see the not finished orders in the **Orders** section of the admin back-end.

 ![order.png]({{site.baseurl}}/attachments/ref_5TMbPwNQ/order.png)